-Glomerulonephritis (GN) is a serious kidney disorder that can lead to end-stage renal disease (ESRD), other serious morbidity, or death.
+Glomerulonephritis (GN) is a serious kidney disorder that can lead to end-stage renal disease (ESRD), serious morbidity, or death.
 Worldwide, IgA Nephropathy (Berger disease) is the most common cause of GN.
-IgA nephropathy is a autoimmune disease and is one of the most common kidney diseases, other than those caused by diabetes or high blood pressure.
+IgA nephropathy is an autoimmune disease and is one of the most common kidney diseases, other than those caused by diabetes or high blood pressure.

 Glomerulonephritis represents 10-15% of glomerular diseases.
 GN comprises 25-30% of all cases of end-stage renal disease (ESRD).

 Glomerulonephritis (GN), also known as nephrotic syndrome, is the term used to refer to several kidney diseases usually affecting both kidneys.
 Many of the diseases are characterized by inflammation either of the glomeruli or of the small blood vessels in the kidneys.
 Making them unfunctional in getting rid of wastes and extra fluid in the body, resulting in kidney failure.

 These are a group of diseases categorized based on their pathological pattern, which is broadly grouped into non-proliferative (number of cells are not changed) or proliferative types (number of cells affecting increase) leading to ESRD.

 Based on the microscopic appearance Glomerulonephritidies are classified of the affected kidney tissue under the microscope.
 Each of these entities can be associated with high blood pressure, progressive kidney failure, edema, high cholesterol, and anemia.

 The specific names of the various glomerulonephritis are

 - Focal and Segmental Glomerulosclerosis